Hampshire Holiday Activities and Food (HAF) information

 The Holiday Activities and Food Programme

-The Holiday Activities and Food (HAF) Programme is a government sponsored scheme offering enriching activities and healthy meals to children from reception to year 11 during the Easter, Summer, and Christmas school holidays.
-Hampshire County Council and the Isle of Wight Council deliver it through the Connect4Communities programme.
+The Holiday Activities and Food (HAF) Programme is funded by the DfE to provide free engaging activities and nutritious meals to children from reception to year 11 (inclusive) during the Easter, summer and Christmas school holidays who would normally receive benefit-related free school meal (FSM).

 You can find out more about the HAF scheme on the Department for Education (DfE) website.